Affiliate links on SoundGuys may earn us a commission. Learn more.

 Best budget studio headphones

 Studio headphones might conjure up images of professional recording setups and pricey equipment, but that doesn’t have to be the case.
-They also make for a good choice even if you never mix a track in your life, because they are well built, and their relatively neutral frequency responses let you enjoy your music closer to the way the artist intended.
-If you want those features at more reasonable prices, read on to see our picks for the best cheap studio headphones.
+One of the reasons why you should get a pair of studio headphones is that they also make for a good choice even if you never mix a track in your life because they are well-built.
+Their relatively neutral frequency responses let you enjoy your music closer to the way the artist intended.
+If you want those features at more reasonable prices, read on to see our picks for the best budget studio headphones.

 Why is the Sony MDR-7506 the best cheap studio headphones?